EricLarG4/g4dbr/README.md

 devtools::install_local("XXX/g4dbr-master.zip")
 ```

-where XXX is the filepath of the zip archive.
+where XXX is the filepath of the zip archive, and using slashes '/' rather than backslashes '\\' even on Windows.

 To use g4dbr, run: